odinsy/movielibra/README.md

 ## Usage

+### TODO:

+- [ ] Write documentation for the class MovieLibra::Movie
+- [x] Write documentation for the class MovieLibra::MovieList
+- [ ] Write documentation for the class MovieLibra::MyMovieList
+- [ ] Write documentation for the module MovieLibra::Rate
+- [ ] Write documentation for the module MovieLibra::RateList
+- [ ] Write documentation for the module MovieLibra::Export
+- [ ] Write documentation for the class MovieLibra::Imdb::Fetcher
+- [ ] Write documentation for the class MovieLibra::Tmdb::Fetcher
+- [ ] Refactor with rubocops
+- [ ] Add more examples to README

 First of all you need to parse movies data from IMDB or TMDB.
 There are 3 ways to do it:

 ### CLI